jupyterlite/jupyterlite/docs/quickstart/standalone.md

 ```

 By default the JupyterLite website will be placed in the `_output` folder.
 You can
-specific a different with `--output-dir` parameter.
+specify a different one with the `--output-dir` parameter.
 For instance:

 ```bash
 jupyter lite build --output-dir dist